 Microloan for Side Businessin Germany 2026

 The Mikrokreditfonds Deutschland hands out loans from 1,000 to 25,000 euros to small businesses that banks turn away.
-If you are running a Kleingewerbe or starting a side hustle (Nebenerwerb), this federal program might be your best shot at financing, even without a perfect credit history.
+If you run a Kleingewerbe or start a side hustle (Nebenerwerb), this federal program might be your best shot at financing, even without a perfect credit history.
+One thing to know up front: the program ends on 30 June 2026, so timing matters.

 Loans come in stages, not all at once